SdlangInitiative/libsdlangc/README.md

 This library comes bundled with the `ds` (data structure) module from the [stb](https://github.com/nothings/stb) project for convenience.

+This library is incomplete, please avoid heavy usage of it for now.

 # Installing

 First, grab the `include/libsdlang.h` and `include/stb_ds.h` headers.